• Skip to primary navigation

 Conclusion

 The best workforce is an engaged workforce — employees who feel emotionally connected to the organization and who are willing to put in discretionary effort, voluntarily, as a natural manifestation of their commitment to their jobs.
-Going the extra mile comes easy for these employees because they feel they are valued and treated fairly by
+Going the extra mile comes easy for these employees because they feel they are valued and treated fairly by their managers and the company at large.

 Your challenge is to find creative new ways to nurture and sustain this level of engagement in a workforce that may have as many as five generations working side by side — Silent Generation, Baby Boomers, Gen X, Millennials, and Gen Z.